What Is Tax Evasion?

 Jump to insight

-The IRS does its due diligence, and you’re only prosecuted for tax evasion if there’s sufficient evidence to prove you intentionally underpaid or failed to pay your tax debt.
+The IRS does its due diligence, and you’re only prosecuted for tax evasion if there’s sufficient evidence to prove that you intentionally underpaid or failed to pay your tax debt.

 Jump to insight

-Tax evasion defined
+Tax evasion definition

 Tax evasion is a failure to pay or a deliberate underpayment of taxes.
 It’s illegal and subject to penalties and criminal charges under the IRS code.